Persdre/LRM-bias-evaluation/README.md

 - **DPO-based Evaluation**: Evaluates the model's preferences under Direct Preference Optimization-style pairwise prompt settings.
 - **Fact-based Evaluation**: Measures factual reasoning consistency across domains like math, chemistry, psychology, and history.

-## Repository Structure

-Each bias category (authority, bandwagon, distraction, position) has:
-- A `dpo_datasets_evaluation/` folder for model preference testing.
-- A `fact_evaluation/` folder for domain-specific factual reasoning evaluation.

 ## Requirements

 This project requires access to DeepSeek API and OpenAI API, you can refer to the official documentation for more details.